icbscript/dailyreadings/README.md

 # Daily Readings App

-This is a personal-use app for viewing Catholic liturgical readings for the current day.
-It includes:
+This is a personal-use web app for displaying Catholic liturgical readings for the current day.

+## Features
-- Automatic date detection
+- Loads today's date automatically
-- Embedded International Children's Bible links
+- Clean mobile-optimized layout
+- BibleGateway ICB embeds
-- No navigation buttons (today-only focus)
+- NO navigation buttons (today-only)

-To update:
-1. Replace the JSON file when new readings are available.
+## Deploy
-2. Re-upload to GitHub and Netlify.
+1. Upload to GitHub

-Built for clarity and simplicity.
+2. Connect to Netlify for instant, free hosting